tomjoht/learnapidoc/_docs/openapi_spec_and_generated_ref_docs/pubapis_redocly.md

    </thead>
    <tbody>
        <tr>
-          <td markdown="span">[Redoc Community Edition](https://redoc.ly/redoc)</td>
+          <td markdown="span">[Redoc](https://redoc.ly/redoc)</td>
-          <td markdown="span">The API reference documentation output from the OpenAPI definition.
-Compare with [Swagger UI](pubapis_swagger_demo.html) or other document generators that parse through an OpenAPI file and render documentation.
+          <td markdown="span">The API reference documentation output generated from the OpenAPI definition.
+Compare Redoc with [Swagger UI](pubapis_swagger_demo.html) or other document generators that parse through an OpenAPI file and render documentation.
 The free version has limited functionality. </td>
           <td markdown="span">Free</td>
        </tr>
       <tr>
-         <td markdown="span">[Redocly API Reference](https://redoc.ly/reference-docs)</td>
+         <td markdown="span">[API Docs](https://redocly.com/reference/)</td>
-         <td markdown="span"> The premium version of Redoc -- the API reference documentation output from the OpenAPI definition file.
-This premium version includes Try-it functionality, enhanced search, fast loading, special tags, and other features.</td>
+         <td markdown="span"> The premium version of Redoc -- the API docs output from the OpenAPI definition file.
+This premium version includes Try-it functionality, enhanced search, fast loading, special tags, and other features.
+You can also compare the difference between [Redoc and Redocly here](https://redocly.com/redoc-vs-reference/).</td>
          <td markdown="span">Premium</td>
       </tr>
       <tr>
          <td markdown="span">[`create-openapi-repo`](https://github.com/Redocly/create-openapi-repo)</td>
-         <td markdown="span">CLI tool for splitting a single OpenAPI definition file into multiple files (compatible with OpenAPI version 3x only).
+         <td markdown="span">CLI tool for splitting a single OpenAPI definition file into multiple files.
 You can also use this CLI tool to start a new API definition.</td>
          <td markdown="span">Free</td>
       </tr>
       <tr>
-         <td markdown="span">[`openapi-cli`](https://redoc.ly/openapi-cli)</td>
+         <td markdown="span">[`redocly-cli`](https://redocly.com/redocly-cli/)</td>
          <td markdown="span">CLI tool that provides linting against a customizable ruleset, as well as bundling of the OpenAPI files into a single file.
 You can also preview the output of your docs with the Redocly API Reference through this tool.</td>
          <td markdown="span">Free</td>
       </tr>
       <tr>
-         <td markdown="span">[Developer Portal (beta)](https://redoc.ly/developer-portal)</td>
+         <td markdown="span">[Developer Portal](https://redocly.com/portals/)</td>
-         <td markdown="span">A sample "starter" developer portal, built on top of Gatsby.
+         <td markdown="span">A sample starter developer portal, built on top of Gatsby.
 Intended for more robust documentation scenarios.
 See [Developer portal: Introduction](https://redoc.ly/docs/developer-portal/introduction/) for the Redocly documentation, and [`developer-portal-starter`](https://github.com/Redocly/developer-portal-starter) for some of the code.</td>
          <td markdown="span">Premium</td>
       </tr>
       <tr>